 which, basically, says what can be put into the bin.
 There is also a

 small blank space for the writing of the house number so that you get

 your own bin back.

-Nothing was mentioned
+Nothing was mentioned previously

-for tins to be squashed "if possible" but not flattened.
+to be squashed "if possible" but not flattened.